Laravel 11 for Beginners: A Step-by-Step Guide to Learn the Concepts

 This command will create a new Laravel project in a directory called blog.

-We explain the Laravel installation process and all the technologies required to start your Laravel journey.
+We explain in detail the Laravel Installation process and all the technologies required to start your Laravel journey for MacOS or Windows.

 Conclusion